-For the first time since the Arab Spring, the country’s attention has shifted from the troubled U.S. economy to foreign policy after the assassination of the U.S. ambassador to Libya, Christopher Stevens.
+For the first time since the Arab Spring, the country’s attention has shifted from the troubled U.S. economy to foreign policy after the assassination of U.S. Ambassador to Libya, Christopher Stephens.
 Republican nominee Mitt Romney wasted no time skewering President Obama over what he calls the politics of apology.
 But the core issue facing America is still the economy.

 “Getting this country’s financial house in order should be one of the main topics of this year’s presidential election,” author Bob Woodward told The Fiscal Times.
 “The candidates should be asked about it.
-They should be pressed to be very specific about it.
+They should be pressed to be very specific.
 It is the one thing that’s going to truly matter for generations to come, for our kids, our grandkids.”

 At the heart of Woodward’s fly-on-the-wall account is the failed negotiating effort last summer between Obama and House Speaker John Boehner (R-Ohio) to break the stalemate over raising the federal debt ceiling over $14.3 trillion.
 Obama asked the Republicans to agree to new revenue increases.
 Boehner wanted Obama to agree to large spending cuts.

 The two men seemed to be approaching a deal that included about $800 billion in new revenue – a major concession on Boehner’s part.
 But in the final negotiations, Obama surprised the speaker with a new request – or a “demand, depending on who you believe, or who had it right,” says Woodward – for an additional $400 billion in new revenue.
 That’s when things fell apart.
 Woodward, 69, shared candid thoughts about the fallout and what this bodes for the election and beyond.

 The Fiscal Times (TFT) : Neither Obama nor Boehner could overcome the convictions of their parties, of their political sides, you say.
 For the country’s sake, why weren’t they able to reach agreement?